grblHAL/Plugins_misc/README.md

 Adds many networking and WiFi settings for configuring mode \(Station, Access Point\), Telnet port, IP adress etc.

+> [!NOTE]
+> The ESP32 is a 3.3V device and pins are not 5V tolerant.
+If the controller serial port uses 5V signalling add a 5V to 3.3V level shifter, at least for the controller TX line.

 ### RGB LED strips

 Adds one or two settings, `$536` and `$537`, for setting number of LEDs in NeoPixel/WS2812 LED strips.